-The official online user guide from endnote.com.
+The official online documentation from EndNote.

 Official training videos from EndNote.com.